DaniDeniz/IndoorActionDataset/README.md

 The dataset includes samples of ten different classes of activities such as *cleaning*, *eating*, *sitting down*, *standing up*, *blowing nose*, *walking*, *watching tv* as well as classes that represent potentially risky situations such as *falling down* or *lying on the floor*.
 Additionally, we included a *no-action* class with indoor spaces where no activity is carried out or no one is on the scene.

-In the following table we provide information about how many clips were recorded by each of subjects.
+In the following table we provide information about how many clips were recorded by each subjects.

 | **Subject ID** | **Gender** | **Train** | **Val.** | **Test** | **Total** |
 |-------------:|-----------:|----------:|---------:|---------:|----------:|